kashish-redislabs/redislabs-docs/content/rs/administering/database-operations/create-crdb.md

         - In the **Participating Clusters** list, click ![Add](/images/rs/icon_add.png#no-click "Add") to add clusters.
         - For each cluster, enter the URL for the cluster (`https://<cluster_URL>:9443`), and enter the credentials for the service account that you created.
+        - Note: You need to enter the local cluster details as well all the other participating clusters for that DB.
     - In the **Database clustering** option, you can either:
 <!-- Also in crdbs.md -->
         - Make sure the Database clustering is enabled and select the number of shards